inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 - All other test files should live in a subdirectory in `lib`, and the convention is to have this subdirectory have the same name as the single file in `lib`, minus the extension.
-- The `package.tgz` file for the IG you're testing against should be placed in `lib/your_test_kit_name/igs`.
+- If a test kit relies on an unpublished IG, the `package.tgz` file for that IG should be placed in `lib/your_test_kit_name/igs`.
 This will allow you to validate against the profiles in that IG.

 For example, if I were creating a Test Kit for the US Core Implementation Guide, my `lib` folder would look like this: